“Man has always created his gods, rather than his gods creating him.”

 What is divine in the world that I can claim to worship?

-If I prayed I would not be externalizing or relying on hope.
-A prayer for me is a meditation and a reflection: Can I do it? rather than Will it get done?
+If I prayed, I would not be externalizing or relying on hope.
+A prayer for me is a meditation and a reflection: "can I do it?" rather than "will it get done?".
 If I want something done it is up to me to make it happen.
-I better pray I can.
-Every prayer to an externalized creator is a waste of time during which I could be achieving that which I would otherwise only have prayed for.
+Every prayer to an external creator is a waste of time during which I could be achieving that which I would otherwise only have prayed for.
 A Satanist does not pray for money - he tones his own skills and gets a job instead.

 Self Worship means that you consider your world to be the construct of your own.
-It means that your point of view is holy.
 The perusal of the truth, the rational truth, is the holy mission of those who worship themselves.
-No assumption should be left untrialed, and no taboo should be left untouched for fear that an untruth creep and festers within your reality.
+No assumption should be left to fester, and no taboo should be left untouched.
 A mistruth within our personal models of reality is blasphemy to our existence.
-Keep your reality pure, keep it true, do not let refutations trouble you; adapt your beliefs to match the evidence and move on.
+Keep your reality pure, keep it true, do not let refutations trouble you - adapt your beliefs to match the evidence and move on.
+Don't hold on to beliefs out of counterproductive pride.

 Religion and worship must be honest.
 If you are going to put your heart, desires and motivations behind an object of devotion, there is no point lying to yourself about the nature of your psychological projections.
 The source of this objectification of your ideas about reality is your own mind.
 The abstract nature of god, however convoluted, is your own creation.
 That's why all the gods of history have had human emotions, cared for humans in particular, put the Earth at the center of their schemes, cared about what us human wear, think, do and feel.
 Gods have even looked like us.
 Let us discard such wishful thinking and admit that we're making it all up.
 In Satanism, we do not worship others or ideas.
 We worship ourselves, as we are the source of all the great things we adore.
 Self-worship is the most honest form of religiosity.

-“To the Satanist, he is his own God.
+Book CoverTo the Satanist, he is his own God.
 Satan is a symbol of Man living as his prideful, carnal nature dictates. [...]
-Satan is not a conscious entity to be worshipped, rather it is a name for the reservoir of power inside each human to be tapped at will.”
+Satan is not a conscious entity to be worshipped, rather it is a name for the reservoir of power inside each human to be tapped at will.